sachinsu/sachinsu.github.io/work_journal/software.md

              - JIT is free to lengthen the object lifetime till the end of method and has always been

 - General Architecture
+      - An architect can seek to understand a team’s engineering culture by asking questions like:
+          - Does everyone on the team know what fitness functions are and consider the impact of new tool or product choices on the ability to evolve new fitness functions?
+         - Are teams measuring how well their system meets their defined fitness functions?
+         - Do engineers understand cohesion and coupling?
+What about connascence [is a software quality metric that provides a taxonomy for different types of coupling in code]?
+         - Are there conversations about what domain and technical concepts belong together?
+         - Do teams choose solutions not based on what technology they want to learn but based on its ability to make changes?
+         - How are teams responding to business changes?
+Do they struggle to incorporate small business changes, or are they spending too much time on them?

+     - Evolvable Architecture
+       - Guidelines
+            - Reduce needless variability  - Immutable Infrastructure (including Development environment), Pair Programming,
+            - Make Decisions Reversible - Blue/green deployments, Feature Toggles
+            - Prefer evolvable over predictable - Use incidental plumbing like message queues, search engines etc.  Avoid "wiring" too much to external dependencies by isolating them behind interfaces  .
+                   - Controlling the coupling points in an application, especially to external resources, is one of an architect’s key responsibilities.
+As an architect, remember that dependencies provide benefits but also impose constraints
+            - Make sacrificial Architecture -
+                - If developers have a project they want to test, building the initial version in the cloud greatly reduces the resources required to release the software.
+If the project is successful, architects can take the time to build a more suitable architecture.
+If developers are careful about anticorruption layers and other evolutionary architecture practices, they can mitigate some of the pains of the migration.
+            - Mitigate External Change
+                - A good start on dependency management models external dependencies using a pull model.
+For example, set up an internal version-control repository to act as a third-party component store, and treat changes from the outside world as pull requests to that repository.
+If a beneficial change occurs, allow it into the ecosystem
+            - Updating libraries versus frameworks
+                -  Libraries are preferred because they introduce less coupling to your application, making them easier to swap out when the technical architecture needs to evolve.
+                -  One reason to treat libraries and frameworks differently comes down to engineering practices.
+Frameworks include capabilities such as UI, object-relational mapper, scaffolding like model-view-controller, and so on.
+Because the framework forms the scaffolding for the remainder of the application, all the code in the application is subject to impact by changes to the framework.
+Many of us have felt this pain viscerally—​any time a team allows a fundamental framework to become outdated by more than two major versions, the effort (and pain) to finally update it is excruciating.
+               -  Update framework dependencies aggressively; update libraries passively.

+            -  Version Services internally
+                -  Patterns used,
+                    -  Version Numbering - developers create a new endpoint name, often including the version number, when a breaking change occurs
+                    -  Internal Resolution - callers never change the endpoint—​instead, developers build logic into the endpoint to determine the context of the caller, returning the correct version.
+The advantage of retaining the name forever is less coupling to specific version numbers in calling applications.

+           -  Fitness function driven Architecture,
+                 -  Building a fitness function that governs critical (like Response time, throughput that determine success) capability to help drive design ensures that it stays top of mind as the architect designs other parts.

+                     - Fitness function to measure real performance in production system,
+                         - Calculates the number of incoming calls in production to verify the maximum number of requests that the service needs to support and what would be the auto-scaling factor to guarantee availability with horizontal scaling
+                         - Make new load and concurrency tests using the new number of requests per second
+                         - Monitor the memory and CPU, and define the stress point

+       - Anti patterns
+           -  Low code/No code Environments - typically fall short to cover 100% of user's requirements
+           -  Vendor driven - an architecture built entirely around a vendor’s product that pathologically couples the organization to a tool.To escape this antipattern, treat all software as just another integration point, even if it initially has broad responsibilities.
+By assuming integration at the outset, developers can more easily replace behavior that isn’t useful with other integration points, dethroning the king.
+          -  Understand the fragile places within your complex technology stack and automate protections via fitness functions.
+          - Governance -   pick three technology stacks for standardization—​simple, intermediate, and complex—​and allow individual service requirements to drive stack requirements.
+This gives teams the flexibility to choose a suitable technology stack while still providing the company some benefits of standards.

      - Approach for Architecture building (Monolith to Service based Migration)
         - There must be business drivers to go for Service based Architecture
           - Availability